jm218/soc-lab-elastic-lab/README.md

 ## Troubleshooting Guide

+This section covers common issues encountered when building and testing the SOC lab environment, including connectivity, logging, and detection problems.

 ### EC2 Connectivity Issues
 If your EC2 instances cannot talk to each other or the honeypot does not load, verify the Security Groups:

-- Ensure each instance allows inbound traffic from the other instances’ Security Groups.
+- Ensure Security Groups allow inbound traffic from other instances within the same VPC or SG.
 - Allow RDP (3389) only from your public IP.
 - Ensure the honeypot instance allows inbound HTTP (80) and HTTPS (443) from 0.0.0.0/0.